The Complete Guide to Google Business Profile: How to Set Up, Optimize, and Dominate Local Search in 2025

 Inconsistent NAP Information

 Your Name, Address, and Phone number must match exactly across your website, GBP, and all online directories.
-Even small differences ("Street" vs. "St.") can confuse Google and hurt rankings.
+Even small differences ("Street" vs. "St.") can confuse Google and hurt your rankings.

 Using a Shared or Virtual Office Address